 A LOAN FOR STARTING A BUSINESS CAN BE USED FOR:

-- Purchasing equipment and fixtures for the business
+- Purchasing furniture, fixtures, and equipment (FF&E) for the business

 - Improving energy conservation

 For information on the Retail Inventory Loan Program to assist with inventory purchases please use this link.

 - Facilities used for exhibitions, spectator events, or cultural events